How do you measure and improve employee productivity?

 Having said that, it’s also important to let employees learn at their own pace, as rushing through topics won’t allow new knowledge to become consolidated.

-Now you know how to measure and improve employee productivity, it’s time to put some of these techniques into practice, working to improve overall efficiency and productivity of your business.
+Last but not least, when you are providing feedback to your staff, you need to ensure that you are being totally open and honest with them.
+Appreciating their accomplishments will encourage them to put in further effort.
+And pointing out their errors will assist them in becoming more proficient in their task.
+Now you know how to measure and improve employee productivity.
+It’s time to put some of these techniques into practice, working to improve overall efficiency and productivity of your business.

 Adhar Dhaval is experienced portfolio, program and project leader with demonstrated leadership in all phases of sales and service delivery of diverse technology solutions.
 He is a speaker sharing advice and industry perspective on emerging best practices in project leadership, program management, leadership and strategy.
 He is working for the Chair Leadership Co.